decentral1se/haskellbook-berlin/program.markdown

 *by Viktor Winschel*

 ### Project report: building a web-application with servant, lucid, and digestive-functors {#fischmann}
-*by Matthias Fischmann and Andor Penzes:*
+*by Matthias Fischmann and Andor Pénzes:*

 ### Dependently Typed Heaps {#brunjes}
 *by [Lars Brünjes]*